Topaz Solar Farm: History

 In November 2009, First Solar announced that it had purchased options to an additional 640 acre from Ausra's canceled Carrizo Energy Solar Farm.
 First Solar would reconfigure the project to minimize the use of land covered by the Williamson Act.

 The project uses nine million thin-film cadmium telluride PV panels designed and manufactured by First Solar.
 The plant's power would be generated during the middle of the day, when demand for electricity — and price — is much higher than at night.
 The project was expected to begin construction in 2011 and be fully operational by 2014.
 California utilities are mandated to get 33% of their energy from renewable sources by 2020.

-On August 14, 2008, Pacific Gas and Electric Company announced agreements to buy the power from Topaz Solar Farm and High Plains Ranch.
+On August 14, 2008, Pacific Gas and Electric Company announced agreements to buy the power from Topaz Solar Farms and High Plains Ranch.

 In late October 2010 the San Luis Obispo Department Planning and Building released a Draft Environmental Impact report.

 In June 2011, the U.S. Department of Energy offered First Solar a $1.9 billion loan guarantee to cover part of the financing for the project.
 The First Solar project was not able to close its conditional loan guarantee with the Department of Energy prior to the September 30 deadline, but it has gone ahead anyway.

 On May 18, 2012, First Solar announced the installation of the first PV panel.
 On October 24, 2012, First Solar announced the installation of the millionth panel.
 The plant began providing energy to the grid in February 2013.

 The five-millionth panel was installed in October 2013.

 On January 10, 2019, with Pacific Gas and Electric Company facing billions of dollars in wildfire liabilities, S&P Global Ratings cut the credit rating of Berkshire Hathaway Energy's 550-megawatt Topaz Solar Farms to junk, noting that the plant counts on PG&E for all of its revenue.